Geometrization of the local Langlands correspondence: The geometry of

 By a recent result of Viehmann \cite{ViehmannOberwolfach}, the map $|\Bun_G|\to B(G)$ is a homeomorphism.
 This had previously been proved for $G=\GL_n$ by Hansen \cite{HansenGLn} based on \cite{Hansenetal}; that argument was extended to some classical groups in unpublished work of Hamann.

 Let us say some words about the proof of Theorem~\ref{thm:introBunG}.
 Part (i) has essentially been proved in \cite{Berkeley}, and part (ii) follows from the result of Fargues and Ansch\"utz, Theorem~\ref{thm:introFarguesBG}.
 In part (iii), the statement about $\nu$ reduces to $\GL_n$ by an argument of Rapoport--Richartz \cite{RapoportRichartz}, where it is Theorem~\ref{thm:introFFKL}.
 The statement about $\kappa$ requires more work, at least in the general case: If the derived group of $G$ is simply connected, one can reduce to tori, which are not hard to handle.
 In general, one approach is to use z-extensions $\tilde{G}\to G$ to reduce to the case of simply connected derived group.
 For this, one needs that $\Bun_{\tilde{G}}\to \Bun_G$ is a surjective map of v-stacks; we prove this using Beauville--Laszlo uniformization.
 Alternatively, one can use the abelianized Kottwitz set of Borovoi \cite{BorovoiAbelian}, which we prove to behave well relatively over a perfectoid space $S$.
 Part (iv) is a also consequence of Theorem~\ref{thm:introFFKL}.
 Part (v) is a consequence of parts (iii) and (iv).
 The key point is then part (vi), which will imply (vii) formally.
+(One can, and we do, also prove part (vii) directly.
+Part (vi) is however critical for the other results we prove below.)
 The properties of $\mathcal M_b$ itself are easy to establish --- the analysis for $\GL_2$ above generalizes easily to show that $\tilde{\mathcal M}_b$ is a successive extension of negative Banach--Colmez spaces.
 The key difficulty is to prove that

 is cohomologically smooth.
 Note that as we are working with perfectoid spaces, there are no tangent spaces, and we cannot hope to prove smoothness via deformation theory.
 To attack this problem, we nonetheless prove a general ``Jacobian criterion of cohomological smoothness''.
 The setup here is the following.